Student Visa research students

 Under Examination Status

-Students who submit on or before their submission deadline can apply for a CAS using the CAS Request Form (Word doc, 60KB) for a six month period from the date of submission to allow for the examination procedures to be completed.
+Students who submit on or before their submission deadline can apply for a CAS using the CAS request form for a six month period from the date of submission to allow for the examination procedures to be completed.

 This is only available for students who are remaining in the UK and preparing for examination while based at SOAS in London for the period leading up to the examination.